-NMERB provides a defined benefit retirement plan funded by contributions from both the employee and the employer for the majority of NMERB members.
+NMERB provides a defined benefit retirement plan (or pension) funded by contributions from both the employee and the employer.
 The retirement benefit is determined by a formula applied to the member's salary history and years of qualified service credit.